Andressance/Wabbajack-AutoClick/README.md

 - Ensure that the target image (Nexus Mods download button) is visible on the screen and is not occluded by other windows for successful detection.
 - The script requires sufficient screen resolution and may not perform well on very low-resolution displays.

+## This program is against NexusMod's TOS.
+Use with caution.

 ## License

 This project is open-source and available under the MIT License.